Trousez/4-BIT-ALU/docs/Registers.md

    * When the clock transitions low ($\text{CLK} \downarrow$), carry propagation is complete.
 The Master isolates the verified final sum, and the Slave presents it cleanly to the system.

 Thus this creates a "safety buffer" in time before it "commits" the memory.

+The next section details the Clock building process and assembly.
   *   ➡️ **[Clock](../docs/Clock.md):**
 ---